-In his State of the Union speech President Obama briefly assured us the deficit/debt problem was almost solved and then moved on.
-He proposed lots of new government run programs and government spending that he called “investments,” including this:
+In his State of the Union speech President Obama ran through his laundry list of proposed new government run programs and government spending that he called “investments,” including this:

 But the federal government already operates a nation-wide preschool system called Head Start.
 Yet Obama chose not to mention it.
 Why?

 Perhaps the answer lies in a meticulous study of Head Start results completed just three years ago by the staff of Obama’s own Department of Health and Human Services.
 For several years they tracked the progress of 5,000 children who were eligible for Head Start, a program offered only to low income families.
 Half of the 5,000 kids were enrolled Head Start programs, while the other half became a control group that did not attend Head Start or any pre-school.

 An extensive battery of tests was run on both groups of children just before Kindergarten, at the end of Kindergarten and at the end of first grade.
 It turned out that the Head Start group did not perform any better in Kindergarten and first grade than the control group.
 Here’s a summary, directly from the HHS study: